 Sometimes the total number of chromosomes within an individual can vary.
 These variations in chromosome number are placed into two categories (see figure 3.12):

-- Variations in euploidy (changes in the total number of chromosome sets).
+- Variations in euploidy.
+Variations in euploidy involve changes in the total number of chromosome sets in a cell or individual.
+Recall that a chromosome set is all of the chromosomes inherited from one parent.
 Variations in euploidy involves organisms or cells that are:

 - Haploid (n; n = the number of chromosomes within a set).
 Haploid organisms or cells have one chromosome set (i.e., one copy of every chromosome).
-Haploid is the normal state for gamete cells.
+Haploid is the normal state for gamete cells and some eukaryotic organisms.

 - Diploid (2n).
 Diploid organisms or cells have two chromosome sets.
-In this case, a set of chromosomes is all chromosomes inherited from a single parent.
 One chromosome set is inherited from the paternal parent; one chromosome set is inherited from the maternal parent.
 Diploid is the normal state for many eukaryotic organisms and for most of the cells in the human body.